ray-project/ray/doc/source/serve/faq.rst

 batching requests together.

 When the request arrives in the model, you can access the data similarly to how you would with HTTP request.
-Here are some examples how ServeRequest mirrors Flask.Request:
+Here are some examples how ServeRequest mirrors Starlette.Request:

 .. list-table::
    :header-rows: 1